Los Alamos National Laboratory Product Engineer (R&D Engineer 3/4) in Los Alamos, New Mexico

 What You Will Do

-This position will be filled at either the R&D Engineer 3 or 4 level, depending on the skills of the selected candidate.
-Job responsibilities outlined below will be the minimum assigned to the candidate level .
+This position will be filled at either the R&D Engineer 3/4 level, depending on the skills of the selected candidate.
+Additional job responsibilities (outlined below) will be assigned if the candidate is hired at the higher level.

 Directs the disassembly and analysis of pits in support of the national surveillance mission and supports process engineers in the manufacture of new pits